 - Arts Council England: DYCP Fund.

-- Help Musicians: Transmission Fund.
-They also have a useful Funding Wizard, if you're unsure what funding to apply for.
+- Help Musicians: Record and Release Fund.
+They also have a useful additional support, if you're unsure what funding to apply for.

 - PRS Foundation have multiple funding programmes for early-career Musicians.